Felipe-TM/Felipe-TM/README.md

 # Hi, I'm Felipe Torres 🙋‍♂️

-<p>I'm currently looking forward to pursue a graduation in computer science🎓<p>
+<p>I'm currently looking forward to pursue an ungraduation in computer science🎓<p>

 #
 <a>